-Every bedroom has a high speed (1000Mb/s) wired network socket available for students to use in order to connect devices to the Internet.
-College members can self-register up to eight devices on to college networks.
-This is done by first plugging your device in to a wired network socket using a network cable, opening a web browser (e.g. Firefox or Internet Explorer) and trying to browse to any webpage.
-You will be redirected to the Brasenose One-Time Registration Page and asked to enter you SSO Remote Access credentials (bras@OX.AC.UK username and the same password as for Eduroam).
+Every bedroom has a high speed (1000Mb/s) wired network socket available for students to use in order to connect a device to the Internet.
+Plug your device in to the ethernet port and then open a web-browser(e.g. Chrome or Firefox) and you should be redirected to the Brasenose One-Time Registration Page and asked to enter your SSO credentials (bras@OX.AC.UK and the same password as for your email).
 Follow the instructions on screen and from there on, your device will just work anywhere in college there is a network socket.